 The figures are based on the report submitted by SWAN Life Ltd for the year ended 30 June 2020.
+For the year ended 30 June 2021, the pension liability estimation were performed by management.

 The pension plans typically expose the Group to investment risk and interest rate risk.